jhowr/sentry-traceSamples-issue/README.md

-Here is the minimal reproducible app for our problem at @maxsystems
+Here is the minimal reproducible app for our problem

 ### How to run